 the production company,

 operates 3ld art & technology center, the 1000 person capacity

 3-Legged Dog is a community-oriented and artist-run production development studio for emerging and established artists and organizations that create large-scale experimental artworks of all kinds.
 From our home 3LD Art & Technology Center in Lower Manhattan, 3LD has built an unrivaled talent magnet, drawing artists from around the globe to New York to create large-scale, immersive and technology-driven projects in New York City.
 Since opening in 2006, we have hosted thousands of artists through our 3LD Residency Program, offering a unique experience with 24/7 access to specialized equipment, flexible space and expert knowledge, as well as the desperately needed time to fully realize their visions.

 Why 3-legged dog?

 About that name?
 It was inspired by a pit bull, Sid, who would perch on a loading dock outside an arts space Mr. Cunningham once ran in Houston, and jump down to chase passing cars.
 The dog was not only undaunted when he lost a front leg playing this dangerous game; he actually got better at it.

 “The fourth leg wasn’t in the way, so he actually could occasionally get a chomp on the sidewall,” Mr. Cunningham said.
 “He became a symbol of for the requirements of artistic life in the U.S. : persistence of vision in the face of adversity.”

-3-Legged Dog exists to produce new, original works in theater, performance, media and hybrid forms.
-Working out of a strong literary tradition, our mission is to explore the new narrative possibilities created by digital technology, and to provide an environment for our artists to create new tools and modes of expression so that they can excel across a range of disciplines.
+3-Legged Dog exists to produce new, original works in theater, performance, dance, media and hybrid forms.
+Our mission is to explore narrative possibilities created by digital technology; to foster artists’ self expression and skill through training initiatives; and to provide an open environment free of censorship for artists to create new works, tools and modes of expression so that they can excel across a range of disciplines.

 Here to stay